The following article is a cleaned up comment I made on a post by Elif Shafak.

 But perhaps that is not the “why” for everyone.
 Some may be doing it for reasons that cannot sustain them when silence meets their work.
 Perhaps they need applause, affirmation, or market validation to keep the current flowing.
 When those fade, so does their motivation.

 For me, the act of working has always been the way I live.
 It is how I process experience, how I think, how I remain whole.
 The response from others is a gift, yes, and I’ve been fortunate to receive a good one.
 Yet if it were otherwise, I believe I would continue.
-Maybe I would slow the pace, or shift mediums, but I doubt I could stop altogether.
+Maybe I would slow the pace, or shift mediums, but I could not stop.

 It was always essential to me to become self-sustaining from my art - not out of pride, but because I couldn’t bear to divide my energy between the calling of creation and the demands of unrelated work.
 It took years to reach that point, but the commitment never wavered.
 The creative life was not an accessory; it was the axis around which everything else revolved.